Are Massage Guns Safe? The Truth About Massage Gun Use

 Ok, so you’ve been told how wonderful massage guns are and all of the fantastic benefits they can provide, from improved blood circulation to enhanced recovery after exercise, plus they just feel really good.

-Today, I’m going to be answering the question “are massage guns safe” so you have a complete understanding of the pros and cons before you invest in one.
+Today, I’m going to be answering the question “are massage guns safe to use on skin” so you can completely understand what’s going on.

 Sound good?